hank1245/hank1245.github.io/_posts/2023-11-13-RPC-vs-REST.md

 ## The Ethereum Moment That Started It All

-Picture this: you're trying to get the latest block number from the Ethereum blockchain.
-You fire up your terminal and run:
+To get the latest block number from the Ethereum blockchain, you would run:

 ```bash
 curl https://eth.llamarpc.com \